-- The GPO shall be installed inside the SGD enclosure (refer to section on SGD Enclosure above) which is adjacent to the Basic EG connection, and switched from outside the SGD enclosure via a weatherproof isolation switch.
-The GPO shall be mounted on a DIN rail inside the enclosure or appropriately fixed by other means. - The GPO shall be rated at 10A (minimum) and supplied from a shared or dedicated circuit from the Consumer's distribution board. - The external weatherproof isolator switch shall be: - o Wired in series with the GPO and meeting relevant wiring standards; - Mounted external to the SGD enclosure and within 500mm of the SGD enclosure; - A 240V, 2-pole switch rated at 10A (minimum); - Weatherproof with IP66 rating; and - o Labelled 'SGD Power'.
+- The GPO shall be installed inside the SGD enclosure (refer to section on SGD Enclosure above) which is adjacent to the Basic EG connection and switched from outside the SGD enclosure via a weatherproof isolation switch.
+The GPO shall be surface mounted inside the enclosure. - The GPO shall be rated at 10A (minimum) and supplied from a shared or dedicated circuit from the Consumer's distribution board. - The external weatherproof isolator switch shall be: - Wired in series with the GPO and meeting relevant wiring standards; - \circ Mounted external to the SGD enclosure and within 500mm of the SGD enclosure; - A 240V, 2-pole switch rated at 10A (minimum); - Weatherproof with IP66 rating; and - Labelled 'SGD Power'.